Angelie85/GithubSearch/README.md

 # GithubSearch
+One file using Jquery to demonstrate seach on Github

 For the first table, user is able to enter key word and search of the first 5 most stars repositories from github.
 By default it is searched by keyword "react"